aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-cli/ai-speech-cli.md

 ### Objectives:

-* Learn how to use CLI to communicate with our language service endpoints.
+* Learn how to use CLI to communicate with our speech service endpoints.

 ### Prerequisites:
 * Familiar with Python programming is required